devnull-cz/c-prog-lang/modules/array-intro.md

 Note: **global variables are always zeroized.**

-There is *partial array initialization* where the *initializers* are called *designated initializers* in the C spec:
+There is a *partial array initialization* where the *initializers* are called *designated initializers* in the C spec:

   char array[128] = { [0] = 'A', [2] = 'f', [4] = 'o', [6] = 'o' };

-- index is in the square brackets
+- a subscript is in the square brackets
-- the `[index]` is known as a *designator*.
+- the `[subscript]` is known as a *designator*.
 Inreasing ordering is not required but expected.
 - the rest of items will be initialized to zeroes
 - if you do not specify the array size, it is taken from the highest designator index